zavaboy/challonge-wp/readme.txt

 1. Upload the `challonge` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. You will have to add your Challonge API key in 'Settings' > 'Challonge'.
+1. You should add your Challonge.com 'Developer API Key' to 'Settings' > 'Challonge'.

 == Frequently Asked Questions ==